EdisonYLei/Reconstructing-PIML-through-MGDA/README.md

 ### Citation

 If you use this code in your research, please ensure to cite the referenced works accordingly.
-For our paper titled *"Reconstructing PIML through Multi-Gradient Descent: A Pareto Learning Approach,"* please use the following citation details:
+For our paper titled *"Reconstructing Physics-Informed Machine Learning for Traffic Flow Modeling: a Multi-Gradient Descent and Pareto Learning Approach,"* please use the following citation details:

 ```bibtex
 @article{lei2025reconstructing,